History of Knott's Berry Farm: Knott's Lagoon

-More expansion
+Expansions

 Frequent activities at what Knott called a "summer-long county fair" included – naturally – boysenberry pie eating contests.
 When Disneyland was built in nearby Anaheim, the two attractions were not seen as direct competitors, due to the different nature of each.
 Walt Disney visited Knott's Berry Farm on several occasions, and hosted the Knotts at his own park (including inviting the Knotts to Disneyland's opening day).
 The two Walters had a cordial relationship, and worked together on a number of community causes.

 As Knott's Berry Farm continued to grow in the 1950s, new displays were added.